dsgiitr/VisualML/PCA/README.md

 ## Principal Components Analysis
-This is an implementation of an principal components analysis algorithm running purely in the browser using TensorFlow.js.
-In this project, we have presented different visualizations regarding how applying PCA algorithm to higher dimensional data can allow us to view them in lower dimensional space.
+This is an implementation of principal component analysis algorithm for dimensionality reduction, running purely in the browser using TensorFlow.js.
+In this project, we apply PCA to higher dimensional data and present multiple visualizations to generate intuition while viewing the data in lower dimensional space.

 ## Features
 * It has been shown how adding an outlier can have significant effect on the principal components generated.
 * Kernel PCA has been demonstrated using RBF kernel on the moon dataset.
-* Results on applying PCA to iris dataset has been demonstrated.
+* Demonstrate results on applying PCA to iris dataset.
-* Overall, It lets user visualize the different aspects of PCA.
+* Overall, It lets a user visualize the different aspects of PCA.

 ## Running locally for development